Serrodes partita

 Serrodes partita, the catapult moth, is a moth of the family Erebidae.
 The species was first described by Johan Christian Fabricius in 1775.
-It is found in western, eastern, central and southern Africa, India, Indonesia (Borneo, Java) and Sri Lanka.
+It is found in western, eastern, central, and southern Africa, India, Indonesia (Borneo, Java) and Sri Lanka.

 Description

 The wingspan of the adults is approximately 60 mm.
-Head, thorax and forewings dark or red or greyish brown.
-Forewings with a sub-basal dark red-brown spot on the costa, with a line from its lower edge.
-A similar antemedial spot and large lunule found below the cell with a highly excurved line from its lower edge.
-Reniform broken up into a number of tessellated spots with pale edges, and with rufous marks on the costa above it.
+The head, thorax, and forewings are dark, red, or greyish brown—with a sub-basal dark red-brown spot on the costa, with a line from its lower edge.
+A similar antemedial area and large lunule are found below the cell with a highly excurved line from its lower edge.
+Reniform is broken up into several tessellated spots with pale edges and rufous marks on the costa above it.
 A double straight postmedial line angled below the costa.
-Abdomen and hindwings are fuscous.
+The abdomen and hindwings are fuscous.
 Hindwings have traces of a medial pale line.
-Cilia paler at apex and anal angle.
+Cilia paler at the apex and anal angle.

 They feed on plants such as Prunus persica, Sapindus saponaria, Sapindus trifoliatus, Pappea capensis, Sapindus saponica, Grewia occidentalis, Citrus, Deinbollia oblongifolia, Acacia, Deinbollia pinnata, Eucalyptus blobulus, and Leptospermum laevigatum.